kimfom01/PracticeStuff/README.md

 ## What I learnt
 - [x] Using SQL Server.
-- [x] Creating a linked tables with SQL.
+- [x] Creating linked tables with SQL.
 - [x] Using DTOs to use objects in different ways.

 ## Source